Aaron Judge stays at 61 homers as Orioles beat Yankees 2-1 | Federal News Network

 SPEEDING

-Cedric Mullins stole two bases and tied Orioles teammate Jorge Mateo for the AL lead with 34.
+Cedric Mullins stole two bases and tied teammate Jorge Mateo for the AL lead with 34.

 WEB GEMS